MikeNeilson/housedb/README.md

 # Description
 -----------

-This is a database create to store time series database for a smart home project.
+This is a database create to store time series database for monitoring my home and garden.

 # How to Use